t-webber/jet-centre/docs/GETTING_STARTED.md

 ### Setting up Docker

-After you've installed Docker using [this guide](https://docs.docker.com/engine/install) (you'll need to have systemd for Docker to work), you may want to also follow [these extra steps](https://docs.docker.com/engine/install/linux-postinstall/), notably `Manage Docker as a non-root user` to avoid having to write `sudo` before each command.
+After you've installed Docker using [this guide](https://docs.docker.com/engine/install), you may want to also follow [these extra steps](https://docs.docker.com/engine/install/linux-postinstall/), notably `Manage Docker as a non-root user` to avoid having to write `sudo` before each command.

-> If you're on Windows... good luck (I had to switch to Linux to avoid the headache)

 ### Running the project